 Poisons substance authorities forms and fees

 Substance authorities (licences or general approvals) allow a person to carry out a regulated activity with a regulated substance under the Medicines and Poisons Act 2019 (MPA).
-You can obtain a licence by applying for it using the appropriate form and paying any relevant fees.
-You can obtain a general approval by applying for it using the appropriate form.
-There are no fees associated with obtaining a general approval.
+You can apply for a substance authority using the appropriate form and paying any relevant fees.

 Poisons licence application forms

-- Application form for a manufacturing licence – poisons (PDF 124 kB)
+- Application form for a manufacturing licence – poisons (RTF 1266 kB)

 Poisons general approval application forms

-- Application form for a general approval – authorised biosecurity and nature conservation officers (PDF 77 kB)
+- Authorised biosecurity and nature conservation officers (PDF 76 kB)

-- Application form for a general approval – research, analysis & teaching at a university (PDF 293 kB)
+- Research, analysis & teaching at a university (PDF 103 kB)

-- Application form for a general approval – research & analysis at a commercial laboratory (PDF 240 kB)
+- Research & analysis at a commercial laboratory (PDF 92 kB)

-- Application form for a general approval – manufactured low-risk fluoroacetic acid baits for landholders (PDF 79 kB)
+- Manufactured low-risk fluoroacetic acid baits for landholders (RTF 1078 kB)

-- Application form for a general approval – restricted S7 poison state and local government entity (PDF 240 kB)
+- Restricted S7 poison state and local government entity (PDF 89 kB)

 Substance authority (licence) fees

-The Medicines and Poisons (Poisons and Prohibited Substances) Regulation 2021 (Poisons Regulation) (Chapter 9, Part 2) provides detail about fees payable under the MPA related to substance authorities for dealing with a hazardous poison.
+The Medicines and Poisons (Poisons and Prohibited Substances) Regulation 2021 (the Poisons Regulation) (Chapter 9, Part 2) provides detail about fees payable under the MPA related to substance authorities for dealing with a hazardous poison.
 Fees payable are listed in Schedule 6 of the Poisons Regulation.

 Fees payable